Mozketo/TFSbot/README.md

 Once everything is wired up in Slack and Azure you can use the the bot like this:

-`tfsbot not-reviewed yyyy-MM-dd` - Changesets not peer-reviewed `tfsbot missing-jira yyyy-MM-dd` - Changesets missing Jira IDs `tfsbot tickets yyyy-MM-dd` - Changeset to Jira activity `tfsbot search <term>` - Search 30 days of history `tfsbot search-user <username>` - Find 30 days of changes by committer `tfsbot merge /source /destination [username]` - List of merge candidates (changesets) between the source and destination.
+`tfsbot not-reviewed yyyy-MM-dd` - Changesets not peer-reviewed.
+`tfsbot missing-jira yyyy-MM-dd` - Changesets missing Jira IDs.
+`tfsbot tickets yyyy-MM-dd` - Changeset to Jira activity.
+`tfsbot search <term>` - Search 30 days of history.
+`tfsbot search-user <username>` - Find 30 days of changes by committer.
+`tfsbot merge /source /destination [username]` - List of merge candidates (changesets) between the source and destination.
 `tfsbot stats <date> [username1] [username2] ... [username3]` - Code review stats per username.